 Manufacturers can use inkjet inks that are commonly used for food and pharmaceutical packaging, though ink migration must be evaluated.

-Before investing in printing systems and inks for recreational and medical marijuana packaging, chemists at Kao Collins can help you choose the right inks to deliver the intended results and help maintain regulatory compliance.
+Before investing in printing systems and inks to produce recreational and medical marijuana packaging, chemists at Kao Collins can help you choose the right inks to deliver the intended results and help maintain regulatory compliance.

 Frequently Asked Questions – FAQs

-What inkjet inks can be used for legal marijuana packaging?
+What inkjet inks can be used for legal cannabis packaging?

 Inks must be carefully matched to the packaging material.
 Water-based inks perform well on uncoated paper products.
 Solvent inks, UV-curable, and LED-curable inks are often used on non-porous substrates like glass, metal and many plastic containers or plastic-laminated labels.